Optional Arts Portfolio (Creative Writing, Dance, Music, Studio Art, Theater only)

 Studio Art: Upload 5-10 files that showcase your experiences in art-making.
 Our faculty want to see your technical ability, your creativity — regarding use of materials as well as ideas — and your independent drive.
 You may submit work done in class and/or on your own.

-Theater: Our faculty are interested in your creativity, commitment, and passion for theater in whatever form it may take and welcomes materials that demonstrate your work as an actor, director, playwright, designer, technician, or writer about theater.
-The department prefers in-person interviews and/or auditions.
-If you are unable to schedule a visit to campus, please submit a video no longer than 5 minutes of you speaking to the camera and describing your activities in theater, your special interest, and how you find creativity through theater.
-If you are an actor, please include two contrasting monologues no longer than 1.5 minutes each, and 2 minutes of you speaking directly to camera addressing why you chose the pieces and what you’re looking for in a college level theater program.
+Theater: Our faculty are interested in your creativity, commitment and passion for theater in whatever form it may take and welcome materials that demonstrate your work as an actor, director, playwright, designer, technician or writer about theater.
+Due to COVID-19, the department will not be offering in-person interviews and/or auditions.
+Instead, please consider signing up for a virtual interview with our faculty by contacting Dotty Jo Scott, academic department assistant (firstname.lastname@example.org).
+Or submit a video no longer than five minutes of you speaking to the camera and describing your activities in theater, your special interest, and how you find creativity through theater.
+If you are an actor, please include two contrasting monologues no longer than 1.5 minutes each, and two minutes of you speaking directly to camera addressing why you chose the pieces and what you’re looking for in a college-level theater program.
 Please be sure to be well lit, in front of a neutral background, and arrange for good sound quality.
 Please do not submit recordings of live performances.

 Portfolio reviews are not required as part of the admission process and enrolling students do not need to declare a major until second semester of sophomore year.
 Please contact the department of interest to you for further details about the process for declaring a major.